lukemunsch/promo-sales-review/README.md

 - Set the requirements for each Question.
 - On the responses page, click the green icon to create a spreadsheet for the responses.
 - Once completed, this file needs to be made public so that anyone can access and view this form.
+- https://docs.google.com/forms/d/1vBevPf5c7_q79In_oZwQR4grKvJReIkj0oGO_qES8eM/edit?usp=sharing is the location of the form so that everyone can access and view it.

 ### Google sheet